This leaflet is part of our series on arthritis

 - Other tests for triggering infections may be done if any are suspected.

-- You may be referred to an eye specialist if your doctor suspects that you have uveitis.
+- You may be referred to an eye specialist if your doctor suspects that you have inflammation of the deeper part of the eye (uveitis).

 What is the treatment?